BB2ME #10 – How I choose to honor the fallen

 How I incorporated this billboard into my life

-In the movie Saving Private Ryan (another great war movie), there is a powerful scene at the end.
-Tom Hanks character Captain John Miller is severely wounded.
-He tells Private Ryan played by Matt Damon to “earn this”, and then he dies.
+The movie Saving Private Ryan (another excellent war movie) has a powerful scene at the end.
+Tom Hank’s character, Captain John Miller, is severely wounded.
+He tells Private Ryan, played by Matt Damon, to “earn this,” and then he dies.
 The message is the same as what I am saying here.
-In the next scene, Private Ryan is in the cemetery at Normandy, and remembers those words, and thinks about his life.
-On Memorial Day I do the same thing.
-I think about the fallen – the sacrifice they made so that I am free.
-Next, I think about my life and if I am making the most with what I have been given.
+In the next scene, Private Ryan is in the Normandy cemetery, remembering those words and thinking about his life.
+On Memorial Day, I do the same thing.
+I think about the fallen and the sacrifice they made.
+Next, I think about my life and if I am making the most of what I have been given.
 Some days I am, but most days I am not.

 What about you?